SAMRUDDHI-KANDALKAR/Java-Code/README.md

-# Java-Code
+# Conditions in Java
-I start doing Java programming  from basic to advance
+I did some code on condition statements in Java .